-- 3.31 "Vehicles of category 2 derived from category 1-1" describes vehicles of category 2 which, forward of the A-pillars, have the same general structure and shape as a pre-existing category 1-1 vehicle. - 3.30 "Vertical limit reference line (VLL)" means a horizontal line on the vehicle at a vertical height of 1900mm from the ground reference plane (see Figure 10). - 3.31 "Wrap Around Distance (WAD)" is the geometric trace described on the frontal upper surface by one end of a flexible tape, when it is held in a vertical fore and aft plane of the vehicle and traversed across the front surfaces of the bonnet and bumper.
-The tape is held taut throughout the operation with one end held at ground reference level, vertically below the front face of the bumper and the other end held in contact with the frontal upper surface (see Figure 11).
+- 3.31.
+"Vehicles of category 2 derived from category 1-1" describes vehicles of category 2 which, forward of the A pillars, have the same general structure and shape as a pre-existing category 1-1 vehicle. - 3.3029.
+"Vertical limit reference line-(VLL)" means a horizontal line on the vehicle at a vertical height of 1900_mm from the ground reference plane (see Figure-10). - 3.3130.
+"Wrap Around Distance (WAD)" is-means the geometric trace described on the frontal upper surface of the vehicle by one end of a flexible tape, when it is held in a vertical fore and aftlongitudinal plane of the vehicle and traversed across the front surfaces of the bonnet and bumper. structure as defined in paragraph 3.14.
+The tape is held taut throughout the operation with one end held at ground reference level, vertically below the front face of the bumper and the other end held in contact with the frontal upper surface structure (see Figure 11.).
 The vehicle is positioned in the normal ride attitude.

-This procedure shall be followed, using alternative tapes of appropriate lengths, to describe wrap around distances of 1000 mm (WAD1000), of 1700 mm (WAD1700) and of 2100 mm (WAD2100).
+This procedure shall be followed, using alternative tapes of appropriate lengths, to describe wrap around distances of $1{\pm}000$ -mm (WAD1000), of $1{\pm}700$ -mm (WAD1700) and of $2{\pm}100$ -mm (WAD2100).